 Moving to Johannesburg may mean that you have to give up friends and family, your job, your home country, familiar sights and a host of other things.
-What moving to Joburg definitely does not mean, is having to give up a spirit of adventure, a love of the outdoors, the arts, museums, historic walks and a ton of other cultural activities.
+What moving to Joburg definitely does not mean is having to give up a spirit of adventure, a love of the outdoors, the arts, museums, historic walks and a ton of other cultural activities.

-It’s not without reason that Joburg is touted by some as the cultural capital of South Africa.
-The city boasts several state-of-the-art theatres, including the famous Teatro and Pieter Toerien theatres at Monte Casino, The Lyric at Gold Reef City, as well as The Barnyard theatres in multiple locations.
-World class ballets, popular West-End musicals, international pop and rock stars – they all come to Joburg and perform to packed audiences.
+It's not without reason that Joburg is touted by some as the cultural capital of South Africa.
+The city boasts several state-of-the-art theatres, including the famous Teatro and Pieter Toerien theatres at Montecasino, the Lyric at Gold Reef City, as well as the Barnyard theatres in multiple locations.
+World-class ballets, popular West-End musicals, international pop and rock stars – they all come to Joburg and perform to packed audiences.

 But besides these highly advertised and pretty expensive attractions, the city is also home to a lot of lesser-known and more pocket-friendly entertainment.
-This comes in the form of live music, literary festivals, wine and beer festivals, concerts in the park, weekly farmers’ markets, drive-in cinemas, graffiti competitions and a jazz festival, to name a few.
-You will not be at a loss of things to do in Johannesburg all year round.
+This comes in the form of live music, literary festivals, wine and beer festivals, concerts in the park, weekly farmers' markets, drive-in cinemas, graffiti competitions and a jazz festival, to name a few.
+You will not be at a loss for things to do in Johannesburg all year round.